Jellooking/Connect-4-Glow/README.md

 - Create narrow passages, moving platforms, and tight spaces to add difficulty and test the player's agility.
 ---
 ### **_Pseudocode_**
--creating a dpad movement
+- Creating a dpad movement
--adding a gamepad feature
+- Adding a gamepad feature
--using a canvas to make the game in one place
+- Using a canvas to make the game in one place
--for the speed powerup I will use velocity
+- For the speed powerup I will use velocity
--the rest i will figure it out :D
+- The rest i will figure it out :D
 ---
 ### **_Credits_**